 FlexText also supports for regular expressions.
 For instance, an input file could be a system-generated report with numbers and letter codes in the left margin that indicate record types where a sequence of any five digits followed “O” indicates the beginning of a new section for one office location.

 Altova MapForce Server includes the built-in data transformation engine developed for MapForce and is greatly enhanced to operate in server environments.
 MapForce Server performs data transformations for any combination of XML, JSON, database, EDI, XBRL, flat file, Excel, Protobuf, and/or Web services using preprocessed and optimized data mappings stored in execution files based on data mappings defined in MapForce.
-MapForce Server takes data transformation to the next level with server capabilities including parallel processing and multi-threading, bulk SQL merge, cross-platform support, and more.
+MapForce Server takes data transformation to the next level with server capabilities including parallel processing and multi-threading, bulk SQL insert, cross-platform support, and more.

 Preprocessing enables faster performance and reduced memory footprint for most data mappings.
 MapForce Server operates under the management of FlowForce Server, in a standalone configuration executed from a command line, or programmatically via an API.